Part of engine on China Eastern jet tears away after takeoff

 The engine failure in Sydney resembles another recent incident.
 An EgyptAir flight from Cairo to Beijing in May aborted its takeoff after reporting a failed engine.
 The nose cowl on that Trent 700 engine also had torn away and had reportedly been ingested by the engine.
 No one was hurt during that incident.

-Rolls-Royce, manufacturer of the Trent 700 engine, which powered both planes, said it was too soon to consider the incidents linked.
+Rolls-Royce, which powered both planes with the Trent 700 engine, said it was too soon to consider the incidents linked.

 A 2011 directive by the European Aviation Safety Agency warned of two operators who "found extensive damage to engine air intake cowls" after the sound dampening panels around the front fan of the engine collapsed.
 An Emirates flight arriving in Dubai in 2006 sustained similar damage to its Trent 700 engine after a flight from Birmingham, England.